 Quietly standing at the edge of the crowd that came to pay tribute, she stands alone longing to be all alone with her sibling just one more time.
 Solemnly, in reverence for the life he lived, she moves within a few feet from the coffin, hoping to steal away just a few moments to collect her thoughts and convey her love to his shell.
 Seconds turn into a minute before she is interrupted by a hand on her shoulder meant to comfort and unify.
-She is sadly disappointed to not have more time to just be in the presence of the man who passed too quickly from this earth.
+She is deeply disappointed to not have more time to just be in the presence of the man who passed too quickly from this earth.

 Funerals are the earmarks of suffering.
 Funerals are difficult, whether the funeral culminates in: a life well lived; an illness, albeit a quick death or prolonged illness after a diagnosis; a tragic loss through murder, still birth, suicide.
 Depending on your family traditions, funerals or wakes can be a time of celebrating the lives of those no longer with us; this celebration of life can assist in all stages of our grief.

 I remember going to the funeral of a childhood friend, Laura, under the age of 8.
 As it goes, Laura was excited to ride her bike in the neighborhood.
 Back then a helmet was simply not used.
 Just before leaving, her mom reminded Laura to stop at the stop signs and look both ways.
 A neighbor driving down the street had hit my friend as she pedaled through the stop sign, not heeding her mom’s caution.
 She hung on for several days in the hospital; seeing her laying still on the hospital bed has never left me.
 Laura’s family and the driver have never been the same.
-These scars have thick layers of regret mingled with soul-wrenching sorrow; you cannot see these scars with our eyes, they are there nonetheless.
+These scars have thick layers of regret mingled with soul-wrenching sorrow; you cannot see these scars with your eyes, they are there nonetheless.
 I have attended funerals for family and friends who have lost a parent, child, or sibling.
 I have attended funerals for my relatives and friends.
 In my view, the most tragic are those who were young, with more life to live, those who never got to experience life, or those who chose to take their own life.

 About twenty years after my friend Laura’s funeral, I attended Anastasia’s funeral, supporting our dear friends grieving the loss of their first child.
 My husband and I, along with a handful of others, attended her funeral; Anastasia was still born at 23 1/2 weeks.
 I can still picture her perfect face that clearly reflected her beautiful mother.
-Throughout these 25 years since, as I look at my eldest, the memories of my friend’s difficult pregnancy and birth have found my mind’s eye; what would Anastasia have liked or disliked; how tall would she be; would she still be a ‘mini-me’ of my friend?
+Throughout these 25 years since, as I look at my eldest, the memories of my friend’s difficult pregnancy and birth have filled my mind’s eye; what would Anastasia have liked or disliked; how tall would she be; would she still be a ‘mini-me’ of my friend?
 The conversations shared following her daughter’s passing are tucked into my heart; her pain, grief and desires are still heard from time to time.
-The four of us felt such relief when our son (and not a daughter) was born 7 weeks later; they were the first visitors to welcome him.
+The four of us felt such relief when our son (and not a daughter) was born 7 weeks later; as planned, they were the first visitors to welcome him.

 Do you have any scars from various accidents growing up?
 I definitely do.
-There are a two scars that cannot be missed, one less than and one greater than 6 inches.
+There are two scars that cannot be missed, one less than and one greater than 6 inches.
 The larger scar has taught me how to cope with nagging aches throughout the years.
 Ironically enough, the smaller scars have caused the deepest invisible pain.
-There is no way to conveniently forget the scars when the healing initially began; now, the scars themselves and their cause do not get a second’s thought.
+There is no way to conveniently forget the scars when the healing initially began; now, the scars themselves and their causes do not get a second’s thought.
 You may have scars that run as deep and in many instances, deeper than mine.
 Maybe you still experience the sharp devastating blow of unforeseen loss or you may have moved to a more dull ache.